vedph/cadmus_doc/guide/frontend/adding-fragments.md

 </form>
 ```

-Remember to add the component to its module's `declarations` and `exports`.
+4. remember to add the component to the barrel `public-api.ts`, and to its module's `declarations` and `exports`.

 ### Fragment with List